S0AndS0/3D_Printing/blender/addons/3dprint-short-cuts/readme.markdown

 - Note for OctoPrint users specifically; the `Server Slicer Settings` panel maybe used to upload selected objects from Blender as STL files for slicing server side, however, sending multiple files for slicing is not supported just yet.
-{% endcapture %}
-{% include spoiler.html summary=summary content=content format="md"%}

-## Other Blender addons that maybe of interest to users of this addon
+### Other Blender addons that maybe of interest to users of this addon

 > Note the following are only what could be found via web searching for 3rd